Royal family website notes Meghan's 'proud feminist' credentials

 (CNN)For Harry and Meghan, it was the morning after the night before.
 For the rest of Britain, it was a day to reflect on an electrifying wedding that's being hailed as a transformative moment for the British monarchy.

 After a ceremony that shook up royal tradition, a biography of the new Duchess of Sussex has appeared on the website of the British royal family, and it firmly emphasizes her activist credentials.
-High on the page, in a bold fond, is a quote from a speech the then Meghan Markle delivered on International Women's Day in 2015: "I am proud to be a woman and a feminist."
+High on the page, in a bold font, is a quote from a speech the then Meghan Markle delivered on International Women's Day in 2015: "I am proud to be a woman and a feminist."

 It is a quote that says much about the newest member of the royal family, whose decision to walk unaccompanied part-way down the aisle of St. George's Chapel at Windsor Castle set the tone for an unconventional royal wedding.